SimonCropp/XunitContext/readme.source.md

 snippet: TestExceptionSample

-### Counters

-Provide access to predicable and incrementing values for the following types: `Guid`, `Int`, `Long`, `UInt`, and `ULong`.

-#### Non Test Context usage

-Counters can also be used outside of the current test context:

-snippet: NonTestContextUsage

-#### Implementation

-snippet: Context_Counters.cs

-snippet: Counters.cs

-snippet: GuidCounter.cs

-snippet: LongCounter.cs

 ### Base Class

 When creating a custom base class for other tests, it is necessary to pass through the source file path to `XunitContextBase` via the constructor.